 Discussion

-Answer the questions

-The three main assemblages have consistently been defined by the same species over the past 40 years, supporting my expectation that assemblage-defining species should not change in the absence of significant environmental disturbance.
+In this study I wanted to identify whether assemblages may be characterized by the same dominant species over time, whether species abundance was stable within and between assemblage types, and whether turnover may be driven by increasing invasive species abundance.
+I found the three main assemblages have consistently been defined by the same species over the past 40 years, supporting my expectation that these characteristic species should not change in the absence of significant environmental disturbance.

-Diversity was stable in the Bogbean and Sedge assemblages, but not in the Fescue assemblage.
+Species abundance was most stable in the Bogbean and Sedge assemblages, but not in the Fescue assemblage.
 Contrary to my expectation, the average community-wide stability was not greater than each assemblage individually.
-Instability of Fescue assemblage points to potential loss of resilience, and ‘weak point’ in overall community resistance to change.
-Least stable communities may be most prone to invasion

-Clarify: although Bogbean assemblage has a high abundance of non-native Mentha aquatica cover, this may not indicate the potential for new invasive species to become established.
+Instability of Fescue assemblage points to potential loss of resilience, and may be most prone to invasion.
+However, increased abundance of non-native species does not indicate instability.
+Although the Bogbean assemblage has a high abundance of non-native Mentha aquatica cover, it also had the highest stability.
+This may indicate lower potential for new species to become established due to rhizomatous cover of dominant species Menyanthes trifoliata and Mentha aquatica precluding establishment of new species.

 Total turnover was higher in 2019 than 1999, and only the Sedge assemblage gained more species in 2019 than in 1999.
 However, greater rates of species lost are concerning for total biodiversity of the habitat.

-Encroachment of invasive species dominance is most evident in the Fescue and Bogbean assemblages.
+This is especially evident by encroachment of invasive species in the Fescue and Bogbean assemblages.
 The Fescue assemblage has historically been defined by a non-native species, however abundance of Festuca arundinaceae is being overtaken by Phalaris arundinaceae, or reed canary grass (RCG).

-Management concerns for RCG, as this can be a monoculture-forming species, further reducing species diversity within the community.
+This presents a management concern for Ladner Marsh, as RCG can be a monoculture-forming species, further reducing species diversity within the community.
 Similarly, the Bogbean assemblage is increasingly dominated by non-native Mentha aquatica.
 While this may have some pollinator value, its vigorous rhizomatous spreading habit and dense canopy may be driving the decline of other native species.

-Despite this, stability of Bogbean assemblage was the greatest, with
+Higher turnover, especially greater rates of species disappearance since 1999, indicates loss of biodiversity, which may indicate loss of functional traits and greater susceptibility to invasive species (Tilman, 1999).
 Increasing abundance of non-native species, paired with cluster analysis showing greater similarity within plots of each assemblage, supports my expectation that homogenization of species composition is being driven by proliferation of non-native species.

-What does this mean?

-What broader pattern of change has been observed

-Turnover, especially greater rates of species disappearance since 1999, indicates loss of biodiversity, which may indicate loss of functional traits.
-See Tilman, 1999: “Composition is important because this drives differences in plant traits, which affect community traits like stability and invasibility.”

-What does this mean for reference conditions?

-Maintaining these transitional habitats in estuaries is important for salmon population stability.
+Maintaining these transitional estuarine habitats is important for salmon population stability.
 Therefore, importance of conservation and restoration projects will likely increase as sea levels rise.
-Understanding historical species composition and assemblage heterogeneity is critical for defining measures of success in restoration projects, and for conserving ecological processes that have yet to be identified.

-Use of historical datasets to define target conditions may be appropriate over current-day assessments of community composition at ‘reference’ sites.

-Consideration must be given to species diversity with respect to functional redundancy, as these community attributes relate to resistance to disturbance and resilience.
+Understanding historical trends in species composition and assemblage heterogeneity is critical for defining measures of success in restoration projects, and for conserving ecological processes that have yet to be identified.
+In the absence of ideal reference conditions, use of historical datasets to define target conditions may be used in place of or in addition to current-day assessments of community composition to determine ecologically meaningful benchmarks.
+Using historical conditions can provide greater understanding of species diversity with respect to functional redundancy, as these community attributes relate to resistance to disturbance and resilience.

+Study limitations